 - " The flue adaptor must be fitted into the cast iron collar of the firebox gather - " Drill through adaptor and secure using 3 stainless steel screws evenly spaced - " All stainless steel inner flues must be joined using stainless steel pop rivets and must be installed crimp end DOWN - " Determine the height of deflector plate.
-Cut the starter flue to support the deflector plate at the desired height, refer to page 23 for more details - " Install the deflector plate on the top of the starter flue gussets - " Place rockwool blanket (aluminium side down) on top of the deflector plate ensuring complete coverage.
+Cut the starter flue to support the deflector plate at the desired height, refer to page 24 for more details - " Install the deflector plate on the top of the starter flue gussets - " Place rockwool blanket (aluminium side down) on top of the deflector plate ensuring complete coverage.
 Ensure the rockwool blanket is installed firmly to the inner sides of the enclosure and around the triple skin flue.
 Ensure the slots of the starter triple are approx 100mm above the top of the rockwool - " The starter triple (with slots and cap) is then placed on top of the deflector plate - " All galvanised second and third skins must be installed crimp end UP - " Pick up weight of outer casing in roof space.
 The weight of the casing must not be supported by the gussets alone - " Minimum clearance to triple skin flue to any combustible material is 50mm - " At the termination height of the triple skin flue, the active stainless steel inner must be a maximum of 30mm higher than the middle and outer galvanised casing.
 The stainless steel skirt is screwed to the crimp of the outer casing.
 The stainless steel cowl slides into the neck of the skirt and must locate inside the active flue below.
-No fixing is to be done to the cowl - " Refer to section 4.6 in AS/NZS 2918:2018 for installing flue penetrations - " Please also use the diagram on page 7 to ensure external flue heights and cowl clearances are maintained, also refer topage 17 for flue components overview
+No fixing is to be done to the cowl - " Silicone seal the groove seam on the flues outer skin, between the roof flashing and the cowl to prevent ingress of water - " Refer to section 4.6 in AS/NZS 2918:2018 for installing flue penetrations - " Please also use the diagram on page 7 to ensure external flue heights and cowl clearances are maintained, also refer to page 26 for flue components overview